John-Malcolm-Design/medtech/README.md

   - footer

 ### Ideas for next year
-- Web page generation that contains the articles (user retention).
+- Web page generation that contains the articles (user retention on medtech.ie).
+- Are we recommending on a purely QA basis or also on a field basis. (e.g, alzheimers, neurosurgory)